Part II of VI:

 The idea that Acts was written later than 70 CE is the abstract approach that requires greater explanation and supposition to support it.
 Again, if an anonymous historical written work about the social and political events of Europe was found written in a first person voice and that had no hints or clues of any elements of WWII and the Holocaust, the default historical position would be a WWII antedated work.
 It would require much more complex imaginings to argue it as being a postdated work in spite of these missing elements.

 Likewise, looking at Acts as a post-70 work requires much more imaginative supposition and subjective reasoning.
 On the other hand, the pre-70 position doesn't require us to imagine intent behind the writer to explain the ending or the missing elements previously described.
 It doesn't require us to explain how a supposed post-70 writer accurately described extensive details about the geographical and political environment in and around Judea during a pre-70 period.
 It doesn't require us to dismiss the subtle hints and clues of a writer intimately connected to the early pre-70 apostolic church era than if he was writing two decades or more later.
-It doesn't require us to imagine intent of the writer to exclude Paul's martyrdom despite being totally contrary to widespread Christian martyrdom sentiment of the time, and, as I've pointed out in this article, a pre-70 scenario is in harmony with the available historical data, not in spite of it.
+It doesn't require us to imagine intent of the writer to exclude Paul's martyrdom despite being totally contrary to widespread Christian martyrdom sentiment of the time.
+Moreover, as I've pointed out in this article, a pre-70 scenario is in harmony with the available historical data, not in spite of it.

 Everything we've viewed and examined thus far directs us to a much more genuine and less complex scenario for the formation of Acts: Luke completed Acts during Paul's two year detainment (mid-to-early 60s) which was an opportune time to complete such an endeavor.
 Preaching "with all openness unhindered" was Luke's attempt to satisfy a dire situation that had yet to be determined and added it as "a filler" just in case he either was not able to conclude the outcome or because he was anticipating Paul's fate beforehand and wanted to end it as triumphantly as the situation currently allowed.
 Whether Paul was then released or martyred after the two year period, Luke either had other evangelistic endeavors, copies of the work had already been distributed and circulated, or perhaps Luke had passed away or was killed.